Waikato/weka-wiki/docs/faqs/commercial_applications.md

 The copyright for most WEKA code is owned by the University of Waikato.
-For information on licenses for this code please contact [WaikatoLink](http://www.waikatolink.co.nz), the commercialization unit of the [University of Waikato](http://waikato.ac.nz), by sending email to *weka-enquiries at waikatolink.co.nz*.
+For information on licenses for this code please contact Rosanne Ellis, Director of Innovation and Impact, here at the [University of Waikato](http://waikato.ac.nz), by sending an email to *rosanne dot ellis at waikato dot ac dot nz*.